-Babies learn through imitation; it gives them the opportunity to practice and master a new skill.
+Babies learn through imitation; it allows them to practice and master new skills.
 They observe others doing things and then copy their actions in an attempt to do them themselves.

 Watch this video of a Kinedu activity intended for babies that are 4–6 months old, and try it at home with your little one!
 Its purpose is to reinforce the imitation of gestures and foster a serve and return relationship.